 - The CoPQ is the business cost incurred when the defective products are identified before and after shipping to customers.

-- Therefore, the sum of internal and external failure costs can be termed as the CoPQ.
+- Therefore, the sum of internal and external failure costs can be termed the CoPQ.

 - The CoPQ usually consists of product return costs and warranty costs related to the products.

-- The cost of quality, on the other hand, is determined as the CoGQ and CoPQ.
+- On the other hand, the cost of quality is determined by the CoGQ and CoPQ.

 - It is determined as the sum of the cost of good quality and poor quality.